aandrew-me/tgpt/README.md

 Providers:
 The default provider is opengpts which uses 'GPT-3.5-turbo' model.
-Available providers to use: openai, opengpts, koboldai, phind, llama2
+Available providers to use: openai, opengpts, koboldai, phind, llama2, blackboxai

 Provider: openai
 Needs API key to work and supports various models